Ignatius Maloyan: Meeting

-Preparing for Martyrdom
+Preparing for martyrdom

-On May 25, 1915, Resit Bey arrived in Mardin and verbally ordered Hilmi Bey, the Mutasarrif, to arrest the Christian leaders of Mardin.
+On May 25, 1915, Reshid Bey arrived in Mardin and verbally ordered Hilmi Bey, the Mutasarrif, to arrest the Christian leaders of Mardin.
 Hilmi Bey responded, "I see no reason for Mardin's Christians to be arrested.
 Therefore I cannot comply with your demand."
 Hilmi then added, "I am not without conscience and cannot cooperate in the massacre of Ottoman subjects who are innocent and loyal to the government."
 Reshid Bey left the meeting determined to have Hilmi Bey replaced.

 On June 1, 1915, Archbishop Maloyan met with Mar Gabriel Tappouni the Syriac Catholic Archbishop of Mardin.
 Maloyan read aloud the letter he had written to prepare his clergy and faithful for martyrdom, then folded it, and gave it to Tappouni, with the words, "Keep this testament on you."
 Although Tappouni then tried to console him, Maloyan replied, "I know for sure that I and my congregation will be condemned to torture and death.
 I expect them to come and arrest us any day.
 It is unavoidable...
 Pray for me.
 I suspect that this will be the last time I will see you."

 The Archbishop's letter read, "I urge you first of all to strengthen your faith and trust in the Holy Church which goes back to the teaching received from St Peter whom Jesus Christ chose to be the rock on which He built His Holy Church and made from the Apostles' and Martyrs blood i [sic] foundation; from where could we be granted this great gift where our blood, we sinners, become worthy to be mixed with the blood of those Holy Saints...
 My dear children I entrust you in God and ask you to pray for me so that He may grant me the strength and courage, till the shedding of my blood, so I would spend this perishable time in His grace and love."